 7. Bring traction devices for improved traction in icy conditions.

-- For more options, please read: Traction devices for winter walking and hiking
+For more options, please read: The best traction devices for winter walking and hiking.

 8. Wear gaiters to keep mud and snow out of your boots.